verhovsky/cli/docs/content/configuring-npm/package-json.md

 ### bugs

-The url to your project's issue tracker and / or the email address to which issues should be reported.
+The URL to your project's issue tracker and / or the email address to which issues should be reported.
 These are helpful for people who encounter issues with your package.